vytasrgl/ChatScript/wiki/ChatScript-Json.md

 ## JSON structure manipulation

-You can build up a JSON structure without using ^JSONparse if you want to build it piece by piece.
+You can build up a JSON structure without using `^jsonparse` if you want to build it piece by piece.
 And you can edit existing structures.

 ###^jsoncreate( {JSONFLAGS} type)
 Type is either array or object and a json composite with no content is created and its name returned.
-See ^jsonarrayinsert, ^jsonobjectinsert, and ^jsondelete for how to manipulate it.
+See `^jsonarrayinsert`, `^jsonobjectinsert`, and `^jsondelete` for how to manipulate it.
 See writeup earlier about optional json flags.

 ### ^jsonarrayinsert({JSONFLAGS} arrayname value)
 Given the name of a json array and a value, it adds the value to the end of the array.